Thanks to my new friend Mike for having me along to answer these fun questions (Link Below)

-For my birthday, Michelle and I went down to Memphis for a couple days.
+For my birthday, I went down to Memphis for a couple days.
 It was incredible.
 Got my favorite Tennessee ribs at Central BBQ and Gus’s Fried Chicken all in the same night.
-Kind of felt like dying, but in the best possible way.
 We also go to visit Stax Museum and Sun Records.
 Stax is so cool to go visit.
 I could go every time I’m in town and learn something I didn’t get to soak in from the time before when I visited.
 Also made a stop at Shangri La which is an amazing record store that you can spend a million dollars at.
 Lastly, I ran into Nick in Nashville that produced the Benjamins AOD record.

 Congrats to the Midnight Reruns opening up for the Replacements in Milwaukee and thank you for listening everybody!
-Go see Josh Berwanger on tour NOW!
+Go see Josh Berwanger on tour.